Literature and Culture in Middle and Eastern Europe

 The Antichrist in Post-Soviet Russia: Transformations of an Ideomyth

-€29.90ibidem234 PagesThe book explores transformations of the apocalyptic figure of the Antichrist in various post-Soviet discourses, including ecclesiastical and political writings, conspiracy theories, and literary texts....pre-order -
+€29.90ibidem234 PagesThe book explores transformations of the apocalyptic figure of the Antichrist in various post-Soviet discourses, including ecclesiastical and political writings, conspiracy theories, and literary texts....Available -

 Julia Spanberger